 Carl Rand Carstens, son of Carl S. Carstens and great- grandson of C. A. Schnack, returned to Alexandria in 1953 after military service and became the fourth generation of the Schnack family to join the business.
 In 1967, Mr. Hunter retired and sold his interest to Carl S. Carstens, Carl Rand Carstens, and Ken P. Carstens, (also son of Carl S. Carstens and great grandson of C. A. Schnack).
 In the 1980’s, Bill and J. Pitts Carstens, great-great-grandsons of C. A. Schnack and sons of Carl Rand Carstens, joined the business, becoming the fifth generation.

 A branch opened in 1974 at the Centre on Jackson St., which became the main branch of the store in 1995 when the downtown location closed.
 In 2005, Schnack’s moved again to its new larger home, under the clock tower on Dorchester Drive.

 Schnack’s has seen many changes over the years.
 No longer are ledgers handwritten.
 Guns, fishing tackle, radios, kitchen appliances, and cameras — inventory staples throughout the years — are no longer in stock.
-Today the store is known for its diamonds, watches, gold jewelry, and fine gift items.
+Today the store is known for its diamonds, gold jewelry, engagement rings, and fine gift items.
 Bill Carstens travels to Antwerp, Belgium to choose diamonds for the store’s customers, making Schnack’s a true diamond importer.